Bluetooth is no longer a niche technology that’s only for geeks. These days, you’ll find it in everything from your phone to your car.

 Whichever method you use, you will see a Bluetooth icon in the Taskbar once it is successfully engaged.

-Enable Bluetooth on Third-Party Devices
+How to Turn on Bluetooth on Third-Party Devices

 Given the number of devices that use Bluetooth, it’s impossible to cover them all.
 However, if you want to pair a gadget with your Windows computer, you will need to make sure Bluetooth is active on both devices.